 Please Enable Cookies

-It seems that people are happy to trade away their privacy for access to social media, or for a cool Google app or two, as innocent natives once traded their treasures for the white man’s trinkets.
+It seems that people are happy to trade away their privacy for access to social media, or for a cool Google app or two.
+It's just like those innocent natives who traded their treasures for the white man’s trinkets.

 Artiste Risa Puno ran a small experiment at a Brooklyn arts festival, which she called ‘Please Enable Cookies.
 ‘The cookies — actual cookies,’ Mashable tells us, ‘came in flavours such as “Chocolate Chili Fleur de Sel” and “Pink Pistachio Peppercorn”.’
 Puno managed to collect addresses, drivers licence numbers, the last 4 digits of social security numbers and mother’s maiden names from between one third and half her audience.
 Some even traded their fingerprints for cookies.